 World’s End Board was a family-style beer hall in the Endeavours’ base ship, Idaho.
 Many families enjoyed dinner at its rows of fine wooden tables.
 The antique bar counter was adorned with militia-themed carvings; at it, changeover crews and surface run sailors on their way home from work tipped back their heads and downed their pints.

 A tall woman staggered into the amiable atmosphere.
-She wasn't just casually tall, but eclipsed both the front waiter and bartender.
-She wasn't lanky, either, and had the chest and hips to match her stature.
-Her figure was large, slender, and balanced, and the absurd and impressive height that accompanied it preserved its balance.
+She wasn't just casually tall, she eclipsed both the front waiter and bartender.
+She wasn't lanky, either.
+Her chest and hips had a build to match her stature, and the way they preserved an overall balance between size and slenderness made her height ridiculously impressive.

 She had arrived from a party but looked like the sole survivor of a platoon.